-Man serves nearly 40 years; police now say he’s not guilty
+Man serves 39 years; cops now say he’s not guilty

 Columbia, S.C. — Authorities have freed a South Carolina man who served 39 years in prison for a murder that they now say he didn’t commit.